cferdinandi/reef/README.md

 One of the most important things Reef does is sanitize your templates to help reduce the risk of cross-site scripting attacks.

 As a result, by default certain attributes and properties cannot be applied to your element.
-This includes things like `onerror` events and custom element attributes (like `<div sandwich="tuna"></div>`).
+This includes things like `onerror` events and custom element attributes (like `sandwich="tuna"`).

 You can add exceptions to these rules using the `addAttributes()` method.
 It accepts individual attribute names, or an array of attributes.